PulseAugur

 COVERAGE [1]

-1. arXiv cs.LG TIER_1 · Rishab Balasubramanian, Pin-Jie Lin, Rituraj Sharma, Anjie Fang, Fardin Abdi, Viktor Rozgic, Zheng Du, Mohit Bansal, Tu Vu ·
+1. arXiv cs.LG TIER_1 English(EN) · Rishab Balasubramanian, Pin-Jie Lin, Rituraj Sharma, Anjie Fang, Fardin Abdi, Viktor Rozgic, Zheng Du, Mohit Bansal, Tu Vu ·

 The Master Key Hypothesis: Unlocking Cross-Model Capability Transfer via Linear Subspace Alignment